urastogi885/a-star-turtlebot/README.md

 python3 a_star_turtlebot.py -4,-4.5,0 4.25,2.75 30,25,5 0
 ```

-- This would generate a text file that will be used to run the Turtlebot in Gazebo.
+- This would generate a text file that will be used to run the Turtlebot-3 in Gazebo.
 - Note the following to try the code with other inputs:
     - The origin of the map is taken at the center of the map s make sure to take into consideration in which
     quadrant your points lie.